 Setting Up Your Web Profile on our Departmental Website

 We like to showcase our students’ accomplishments on our biology department website.
 Please set up your web profile following the instructions available here.
 We’ll ask you to update it every year, around the time that you do your progress reports for your advisor/committee members.

 All research personnel at CSU, including all of our graduate students, must meet requirements for training in safe, ethical conduct of research.
 This training must be documented.
 Information about training requirements at CSU can be found here: CSU | Research Integrity and Compliance Review Office | RCR.

 Fees and Technology Charges

 As a graduate student, you are responsible for payment of all Fees and Technology charges.
 Review our “Guide to Grad Student Credits and Fees,” available here, to help you understand these better.
 Information on fees can also be found here: CSU | Office of Financial Aid | Tuition and Fees.

 Our handbook includes a lot of information about being a graduate student in our department.
 Please give it a read early on, and keep referring to it as questions arise throughout your time here.

 Here, you’ll find the official requirements for your degree, as well as a lot of other information about being a graduate student at CSU.
 Please spend some time on this website early on, and keep checking it as questions arise throughout your time here.
 CSU | Graduate School

 Graduate Student Community

 We have a grad student lounge, located in 428.
 Various graduate student events take place here (e.g. monthly meet-ups, weekly coffee hour), so keep an eye out for e-mails.
-Our grad students have two representatives who communicate grad student needs to the Department.
-As of August, 2017, they are David Markman and Kimberly Dolphin.
+Our grad students have three representatives who communicate grad student needs to the Department.
+As of June, 2023, they are Amir Alayoubi, Cole Deal, and Aly Pillard.